 \subsubsection{Linearly polarized light}

-In the previous subsection we considered the ionization of an atom by a twisted light, characterized by the well--defined values of the TAM projection $m_{\mathsf{tam}}$ and the helicity $\lambda$.
-In the paraxial limit, which corresponds to small values of the opening angle $\theta_k \ll 1$, that case corresponds to the well--known \textit{circularly} polarized light.
-Now we turn to the case, which can be considered as a twisted \textit{analogon} of the plane--wave linearly polarized light.
-The vector potential of the twisted light ``linearly polarized'' in $xz$ plane, can be written:
+In the previous subsection, we considered the ionization of an atom by a twisted light, characterized by the well--defined values of the TAM projection $m_{\mathsf{tam}}$ and the helicity $\lambda$.
+In the paraxial limit, which corresponds to small values of the opening angle $\theta_c \ll 1$, that case corresponds to the well-known case of \textit{circularly} polarized light.
+Now we turn to the case that can be considered as a twisted \textit{analogon} of plane-wave linearly polarized light.
+The vector potential of twisted light that is ``linearly polarized'' in $xz$ plane can be written as

-as a difference of two vector potentials (\ref{eq:18}), obtained for different TAM projections and different helicities.
-The physical meaning of Eq.~(\ref{eq:twisted_linearly_polarized}) becomes transparent if one writes this expression in the paraxial regime:
+i.e., as the difference of two vector potentials (\ref{eq:18}), obtained for different TAM projections and different helicities.
+The physical meaning of Eq.~(\ref{eq:twisted_linearly_polarized}) becomes transparent if one writes this expression in the paraxial regime

-where we applied approach from Ref.~\cite{MaH13}. $m_{\mathsf{oam}}$ can be considered as the projection of the orbital angular momentum (OAM) of light.
+where we applied the approach from Ref.~\cite{MaH13}.
+Here, $m_{\mathsf{oam}}$ can be considered as the projection of the light's orbital angular momentum (OAM).